 What do our households look like?

 Heather is married with six children, two are preschoolers, and four are teenagers.
-Three of the teenagers are there full-time, one is there mainly on weekends during school, but much more whenever school is not in session.
+Three teenagers are there full-time; one is there mainly on weekends during school, but more whenever school is not in session.
 Family nights out are generally cost-prohibitive and saved for special occasions.
 We are working hard to eliminate takeout, a habit that developed when Heather’s depression flared badly for most of ’21.